-The Office of Creative Services insures that all university printed materials and web sites, including external advertising, meet the visual standards and editorial style guidelines adhered to by George Mason University either by producing the work internally, or approving the work of external agents.
+The Office of Communications and Marketing insures that all university printed materials and web sites, including external advertising, meet the visual standards and editorial style guidelines adhered to by George Mason University either by producing the work internally, or approving the work of external agents.
 Since the university has no offset printing facilities on campus, this office works with Purchasing in competitively bidding and developing contractual arrangements with printers.
 This consolidated and cooperative approach also achieves substantial monetary savings.
 All university-wide publications are developed and produced by this office at no cost to the originating office other than for printing.
 A university-wide publication is one that is essential for the recruitment, retention, and graduation of students.
-Creative Services also accommodates requests from other university offices.
-Since Creative Services is not budgeted to produce these projects, a charge-back fee for time and materials is made to the office requesting other than university-wide projects.
+The Office of Communications and Marketing also accommodates requests from other university offices.
+Since the Office of Communications and Marketing is not budgeted to produce these projects, a charge-back fee for time and materials is made to the office requesting other than university-wide projects.

 A. Create and maintain a positive visual identity for the university in its printed and visual communication with its various audiences.

-B. Advise university staff on how to appropriately use the university’s visual identity (logo).
+B. Guide university staff on how to appropriately use the university’s visual identity (logo).

 C. Review and approve all university publications and advertising completed by commercial agencies, state resources, or off-campus facilities.

-D. Review, approve, and order all stationery and business cards for university personnel including requests to go off state contract, if necessary.
+D. Review, approve, and order all stationery and business collateral for university personnel including requests to go off state contract, if necessary.

 E. Provide project assistance and consultation to university offices in writing, editing, art work, design, web site development, stats, proofreading, photography, slide shows, exhibits/displays, printing, and distribution of publications.

 F. Review and approve all requisitions for printing and design.

 IV.
 AMENDMENTS AND ADDITIONS